Viva Salud (formerly Third World Health Aid [THWA])

 |In their own words||“United for Health”|

-- Third World Health Aid (TWHA), known as “Médecine pour le Tiers Monde (M3M)” in French and “Geneeskunde voor de Derde Wereld (G3W)” in Flemish, is a Belgium-based organization that claims to fight “for the right to health and sovereign development in Palestine, the Philippines, Cuba, the DR Congo, Laos and other parts of the world..”
+- Viva Salud (formerly Third World Health Aid [TWHA], known as “Médecine pour le Tiers Monde [M3M]” in French and “Geneeskunde voor de Derde Wereld [G3W]” in Flemish), is a Belgium-based organization that claims to fight “for the right to health and sovereign development in Palestine, the Philippines, Cuba, the DR Congo, Laos and other parts of the world.”

-- Supports an arms embargo against Israel, which would “give wings to the BDS campaign.”
-According to TWHA, “the imposition of such an embargo by the Belgian authorities would be a powerful signal to prevent Israel from launching a new war.
+- Supports an arms embargoagainst Israel, which would “give wings to the BDS campaign.”
+According to Viva Salud, “the imposition of such an embargo by the Belgian authorities would be a powerful signal to prevent Israel from launching a new war.
 At the same time, it would be a strong signal to Europe to finally decide to bury its alliance with Israel.”

 - Supports the suspension of the European Union-Israel Association Agreement.

-- Signatory to a 2017 statement marking the anniversaries of the 1917 Balfour declaration, the 1947 United Nations Partition Plan, and the “beginning of Israel’s occupation in 1967.”
+- On February 7, 2017, Viva Salud was a signatory on a statement marking the anniversaries of the 1917 Balfour declaration, the 1947 United Nations Partition Plan, and the “beginning of Israel’s occupation in 1967.”
 The statement calls for “the suspension of the EU’s Association Agreement with Israel.”
 The statement condemns the 1947 UN partition plan, claiming it “resulted in the 1948 Nakba, the demolition of more than 530 Palestinian villages and the expulsion of 750,000 Palestinians from their homeland, and is thus a process of ethnic cleansing.”
-It also claims that European countries “made Palestine carry the consequences of the monstrous genocide of the European Jews by the Nazis; and subsequently they did nothing to require that Israel respect UN resolutions.”
+It also claims that European countries “made Palestine carry the consequences of the monstrous genocide of the European Jews by the Nazis; and subsequently they did nothing to require that Israel respect UN resolution.”

 - Supports the “Made in Illegality” campaign.
 The campaign’s demands include banning Belgian and French imports of all “settlement products,” discouraging Belgian and French companies “from investing in settlements,” and preparing information for travelers “to ensure that they avoid supporting companies and tourist sites that are located in the settlements.”

-- In an article titled “The Palestinian national identity censored in the name of neutrality,” TWHA denounces the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) for censoring textbooks “in the name of the principle of ‘neutrality’.” ”Controversial passages” that THWA accuses UNRWA of censoring include “conflict, settlements, Israeli soldiers, violence against the Palestinian population, and Jerusalem as the capital of Palestine.”
+- In May 2017, Viva Salud published an article titled “The Palestinian national identity censored in the name of neutrality,” denouncing the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) for censoring textbooks “in the name of the principle of ‘neutrality’.” ”Controversial passages” that Viva Salud accused UNRWA of censoring include “conflict, settlements, Israeli soldiers, violence against the Palestinian population, and Jerusalem as the capital of Palestine.”
 According to the article, “the culture of normalization with Israel can only distance the future Palestinian generation from resistance to occupation.” (emphasis added)

-- TWHA partners with and funds the Palestinian organizations Union of Health Work Committees (UHWC) and Health Work Committee (HWC).
-Both of these organizations have alleged ties to the Popular Front for the Liberation of Palestine (PFLP) terrorist organization, designated as such by the EU, US, Canada, and Israel.
-UHWC is a PFLP affiliated health committee active in Gaza, as identified by USAID and in Palestinian documents (for more details, see NGO Monitor’s report “The European Funded NGO PFLP Network”).
+- Viva Salud partners with and funds the Union of Health Work Committees (UHWC) and Health Work Committee (HWC).
+Both of these organizations have ties to the Popular Front for the Liberation of Palestine (PFLP) terrorist organization, designated as such by the EU, US, Canada, and Israel.

 - The Israeli High Court of Justice decision on his matter [19274-07-15] states, “The defendant decided to join the organization [PFLP]… Due to the closure of the [Nidal] center, the organization began to operate covertly through the ‘Health union committees – Jerusalem’…On 09/06/15 the defense minister announced that the association is an unlawful association…”